Error Handling Quiz

 Using

-raise alone re-raises the current exception with its original traceback intact, preserving debugging information.
-This is useful after logging or cleanup.Think about preserving the original error information.
+raise alone re-raises the current exception with its original traceback intact.
+Option C is the key trap — bare raise does the opposite of suppression; it propagates the exception further up.
+To suppress, you’d use pass or contextlib.suppress.Think about preserving the original error information.

 Question 12